Illinois FCCL (Firearm Concealed Carry License) Frequently Asked Questions

 Sec.
 70. Violations…., “(c) A license is invalid upon expiration of the license, unless the licensee has submitted an application to renew the license, and the applicant is otherwise eligible to possess a license under this Act.”

-So knowing that the renewal process may take up to 4 months, you can choose to take the 3-hr refresher class and submit your application 4 or 5 months before your current ILCCL expires, or you can choose to take the 3-hr refresher class and submit your application any time before your current ILCCL expires.
+So knowing that the renewal process may take up to 4 months, you can choose to take the 3-hr refresher class 6 months early and submit your application before your current ILCCL expires.

 Credit for Prior Training